 Change the view's name or description...
 Next to the view's name or description, click the Edit icon , enter a new name or description, and then click the Save icon .

 - Click the Save icon , and then click Save.

 Do not change the View Name.
-If you change the View Name, HPE Consumption Analytics platform creates a copy of the view with your edits, and leaves the original view in place without your edits.
+If you change the View Name, HPE Consumption Analytics portal creates a copy of the view with your edits, and leaves the original view in place without your edits.

 Consider deleting views you no longer need.
 Note that you cannot delete a view that is assigned to a group.
 The list of views shows the groups to which the view is assigned.

 If you want to change a group's assigned view, click the group name and then change the default view field to a different view.

 To delete a view

 Do one of the following actions:

 - From the Views page, click the gear icon , select Delete, and then click Yes in the confirmation box.